fastzhong/mth252/slides.md

 4. <strong>[Shell Sort](https://en.wikipedia.org/wiki/Shellsort)</strong> is an optimization of Insertion Sort.
 Implement your Shell Short.

 5. <strong>[Dual Pivot Quick Sort](https://arxiv.org/abs/1503.08498)</strong> by Vladimir Yaroslavskiy, Jon Bentley, and Joshua Bloch, this algorithm offers $O(NlogN)$ performance on many data sets that cause other quicksorts to degrade to quadratic performance, and is typically faster than traditional (one-pivot) Quicksort implementations.
 Implement your Dual Pivot Quick Sort.

+6. Given an integer array nums and an integer k, return the kth largest element in the array.
+Note that it is the kth largest element in the sorted order, not the kth distinct element.

 <style>
 p {